bo-rc/CarND-Vehicle-Detection/README.md

 * hog_channel='ALL': use all 3 channels of the image.
 * spatial_feat=False: spatial binning of colors are not used for feature determination.

 This parameter-tuning process is iterated during the entire pipeline.
 The criteria is the result of using the pipeline to detect vehicles on a test image.
-The finla parameters are described in [parameters.py](parameters.py).
+The final parameters are described in [parameters.py](parameters.py).

 ## Example HOG features: